-Here’s The Smiths set – they played in the car park and were introduced by Ken Livingston.
+The Smiths played in the car park and were introduced by Ken Livingston.

 12th June – The Bluebells / Friends Again / Fruits of Passion – Guildford Civic Hall

 Craig Gannon had joined The Bluebells on guitar – he would later also play in The Smiths and plenty of other great artists.
-Everyone knows ‘Young at Heart’ so I’ll post another song, one of my favourites – ‘Sugar Bridge’.
+Here’s another great Bluebells‘ song, one of my favourites – ‘Sugar Bridge’.
 I had a double 7″ single, including a couple of tracks produced by Elvis Costello.

 15th June The Service Cardiff University Students’ Union.

 Danny had sorted this one out for us.
 We took lots of our friends with us and more of Danny’s student friends also came.
-Rudy had come off his scooter the week before and broken his collar bone so played keyboards!
+Rudy had broken his arm so played keyboards.
 It was a great night.
 A few female students came up to me afterwards saying how cool they thought it was to see me fronting a band.
 It hadn’t really occurred to me before.

 17th June – The Television Personalities / After This – The Clarendon Hotel Hammersmith